 Spreading the Word

 We (PEN-Palestine Education Network of NH Peace Action) just did our tabling event at Concord Market Days, July 19-21.
-Of the 50 sample copies of the Washington Report that you sent, there was only ONE left by Saturday night!
+Of the 50 sample copies of the Washington Report on Middle East Affairs, that you sent, there was only ONE left by Saturday night!
 Most people were glad to get them—or at least said "Thank you."
-Four or five grabbed our free literature, including the Washington Report, and huffed off.
+Four or five grabbed our free literature, including the Washington Report on Middle East Affairs, and huffed off.
 So they reach a lot of new readers.